National Union of Government and Federated Workers

-The National Union of Government and Federated Workers is a trade union in Trinidad and Tobago.
+The National Union of Government and Federated Workers (NUGFW) is a trade union in Trinidad and Tobago.
 It was formed on 3 June 1967 out of a merger between the National Union of Government Employees and the Federated Workers Trade Union.
 It is the largest union in the country.

 At the inaugural convention, union leaders declared: "It is recognised that labour unity is essential to the social, economic and political progress of all workers.
 It is recognised, too, that the fragmentation of the labour movement inhibits such progress."